Permaculture Women's Guild presents

 Student Design Project Phase 1: Goals and Observation

 with Jennifer Albanese

 This module will set you on the path towards creating your first permaculture design.
-Using the information from previous modules, and the design process already described to you, you will start gathering the information needed; goals from the people involved in the project, and observations from land itself.
-This will prepare you for the upcoming topic modules and the analysis phase of design.
+Using the information from previous modules, you will start gathering the information needed: goals from the people involved in the project, and observations from land itself.

 Jennifer Albanese and her husband, Cliff Davis, co-own Spiral Ridge Permaculture, a family run education company and a design and consulting studio.
 They also own Pig & Leaf Farm, selling organically grown produce and craft pork.
 Jennifer took her permaculture design course in 2007 from the Global Village Institute for Appropriate Technology and Ecovillage Training Center, but has been practicing permaculture since 2001, and first began organic gardening in 1999.
 She is currently resides on a 50 acre off grid farm, in a naturally built home, in middle TN.

 with Amy Stross

 Water is the most essential element to life on earth.
 Water is the great connector of all things, and it is where all ecological designs begin.
 In this module, you will learn how to take care of this precious resource not only in the landscape, but in your personal life as well.